-• A personal service corporation may not carry back an NOL to or from any tax year to which an election under section 444 (to have a tax year other than a required tax year) applies.

-• A corporate equity reduction interest loss may not be carried back to a tax year preceding the year of the equity reduction transaction (see section 172(b)(1)(E)).

-- If an ownership change occurs, the amount of the taxable income of a loss corporation that may be offset by the pre-change NOL carryovers may be limited (see section 382 and the related regulations).
-A loss corporation must file an information statement with its income tax return for each tax year that certain ownership shifts occur (see Temporary Regulations section 1.382-2T(a)(2)(ii) for details).
-See Regulations section 1.382-6(b) for details on how to make the closing-of-the-books election. - If a corporation acquires control of another corporation (or acquires its assets in a reorganization), the amount of pre-acquisition losses that may offset recognized built-in gain may be limited (see section 384).

-• If a corporation elects the alternative tax on qualifying shipping activities under section 1354, no deduction is allowed for an NOL attributable to the qualifying shipping activities to the extent that the loss is carried forward from a tax year preceding the first tax year for which the alternative tax election was made.
-See section 1358(b)(2).
+- A personal service corporation may not carry back an NOL to or from any tax year to which an election under section 444 (to have a tax year other than a required tax year) applies. - A corporate equity reduction interest loss may not be carried back to a tax year preceding the year of the equity reduction transaction (see section 172(b)(1)(E)). - If an ownership change occurs, the amount of the taxable income of a loss corporation that may be offset by the pre-change NOL carryovers may be limited.
+See section 382 and the related regulations.
+A loss corporation must include the information statement as provided in Temporary Regulations section 1.382-11T(a) with its income tax return for each tax year that certain ownership shifts described in Temporary Regulations section 1.382-2T(a)(2)(ii) occur.
+If the corporation makes the closing-of-the-books election, see Regulations section 1.382-6(b). - If a corporation acquires control of another corporation (or acquires its assets in a reorganization), the amount of pre-acquisition losses that may offset recognized built-in gain may be limited (see section 384). - If a corporation elects the alternative tax on qualifying shipping activities under section 1354, no deduction is allowed for an NOL attributable to the qualifying shipping activities to the extent that the loss is carried forward from a tax year preceding the first tax year for which the alternative tax election was made.
+See section 1358(b)(2). - Certain qualified GO Zone losses are eligible for a special 5-year carryback period.
+See section 1400N(k). - A corporation may elect to treat any GO Zone public utility casualty loss as a specified liability loss to which the 10-year carryback period applies.
+See the Instructions for Form 1139.

-For more details on the NOL deduction, see Pub.
-542, section 172, and Form 1139.
+For more details on the NOL deduction, see section 172, the Instructions for Form 1139, and Pub.
+542.